-The term “learning pod” (aka pandemic pod) has become a common household phrase in a matter of weeks.
-For every parent who is anxiously trying to figure out how to return to work while safely educating kids in a learning pod, there is a critic warning us of the dangers in educational inequities they will reinforce.
-It’s a heated debate.
-Regardless of which side you’re on, learning pods are filling a gap that many parents and schools don't know how to fill, and that is why their promise is gaining popularity.
+The term “learning pod” became a common household term in a matter of weeks during the pandemic.
+For every parent who was anxiously trying to figure out how to return to work while safely educating kids in a learning pod, there was a critic warning us of the dangers of educational inequities.
+It was a heated debate, but learning pods filled a gap that many parents and schools couldn't.
+Years later, learning pods are still popular with families wanting alternatives to traditional education for their children.

 Ways to Structure a Learning Pod